mirtwzavvou/star-wars-app/README.md

 #### UX/UI
   * When a movie is selected and the user searches for a movie title, the selected movie might disappear from the list.
 We could clear the movie preview when the selected movie is not listed.
   * The sorting button could provide an option to clear the selected sorting option.
-Similar, functionality could be applied to the search bar.
+Similar functionality could be applied to the search bar.
   * We could use isFetching flag in movie state in order to show a loader while the films are being fetched.
   * Apply a common typography (font-family) for all elements